freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 130.1

-There should be two tables in this database now. **D**isplay them again for me to make sure.
+There should be two tables in this database now. **D**isplay them again to make sure.

 #### HINTS